shhhkun/productivity-scheduler/README.md

 ## Known Bugs/Issues

-- Rank up notification will sometimes persist/stay
+- [x] Rank up notification will sometimes persist/stay
     - Potential Cause(s): large influx of XP at once, de-leveling
-- Streak counter stuck at 0 days
+- [ ] Streak counter stuck at 0 days
-    - will be fixed later on once multiday scheduling is implemented
+    - will be fixed later on once data persistence and user login is implemented

 ## Notes